Bartlesville Radio » News » Neurofeedback Therapy Now Offered at a Discount at Samaritan Counseling

 At Samaritan Counseling & Growth Center in Bartlesville, their organization is committed to their motto of “You Talk, We Listen, Life Gets Better” through counseling services that integrate mind, body, spirit in our client care.

-Appearing on COMMUNITY CONNECTION, Interim Executive Director Krisin Curd and Therapist Lacey Carroll told us about a special treatment for ADHD, depression and anxiety that is called Neurofeedback.
+Appearing on COMMUNITY CONNECTION, Interim Executive Director Kristin Curd and Therapist Lacey Carroll told us about a special treatment for ADHD, depression and anxiety that is called Neurofeedback.

 Lacey Carroll describes Neurofeedback, also known as EEG (electroencephalogram) biofeedback, as a therapeutic intervention that provides immediate feedback from a computer-based program that assesses a client’s brainwave activity.
 The program uses auditory or visual signals to help patients recognize their thought patterns and try to modify them.
 Through this process, clients can learn to regulate and improve their brain function and hopefully alleviate symptoms of various neurological disorders and mental health conditions.